steveswinsburg/student-engagement/README.md

 __This job must only run once per day!__

-Apply the following index to the sakai_event table:
+Apply the following index to the SAKAI_EVENT table:
 ````
 CREATE INDEX SAKAI_EVENT_IDX1 ON SAKAI_EVENT (CONTEXT, EVENT_DATE, SESSION_ID);
 ````